itacentury/CenturyPackageBO1/README.md

 *Weapon selector*

-    Choose between every gun in the game
+    Choose between every gun in the game.

 *Camo Selector*

-    Choose between every camo in the game for your current weapon
+    Choose between every camo in the game for your current weapon.

 *Perk Selector*

-    Choose between a variety of perks that can be toggled on and off
+    Choose between a variety of perks that can be toggled on and off.

 *Attachment Selector*

-    Choose between a variety of attachments that are added to your current weapon
+    Choose between a variety of attachments that are added to your current weapon.
+The silencer attachment can not be toggled off, to get rid of it you have to select the option "Remove all attachments".

-    The attachment has to be supported by the weapon of course
+    The attachment has to be supported by your current weapon of course.

 *Killstreak Selector*

-    Choose between a variety of killstreaks
+    Choose between a variety of killstreaks.